Hack the Breach 2.1 VM (CTF Challenge)

 -p = a specified port

-Let’s assume here that password is “inthesource” because in the area between the hashes it says “Peter, if that’s you – the passowrd is in the source”. that means peter is the username and the pass word is inthesource.
+Let’s assume here that password is “inthesource” because in the area between the hashes it says “Peter, if that’s you – the password is in the source”. that means Peter is the username and the password is inthesource.
 I gave it a try.

 ssh email@example.com –p 65535